mythic-beasts/dehydrated-code-rack/available/README.md

 ## `reload_`

 Reload a specific service.
-To use, create a symlink to it with the name `reload_{service}` with the name of the service you wish to reload from the appropriate hook directory.
-For example, to reload postfix create a symlink to `reload_` with the name `reload_postfix`.
+To use, create a symlink to it in the appropriate hook directory, with the name `reload_{service}` where `{service}` is  the name of the service you wish to reload.
+For example, to reload postfix when a certificate is deployed, create a symlink to `reload_` with the name `reload_postfix` in the `deploy-cert` directory.
 Combine with `ifdomain_` (see below) to reload services only when the SSL certficiate they use is updated.

 ## `ifdomain_`